Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 > If you do not use Visual Studio, but want to use another IDE/Toolset, there are examples for creating & publishing Azure Function Apps with [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-csharp) or via [CLI](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli?tabs=bash%2Cbrowser&pivots=programming-language-csharp).

 ### Deploy with the "Publish" command
 To get started and for the sake of this demo, we will be using “right click deploy”, the deployment mechanism integrated in Visual Studio.
-While this is convenient for a demo, please consider [Azure DevOps](https://dev.azure.com/) or [GitHub Actions](https://github.com/features/actions) to build your Continuous Integration & Continuous Deployment (CI/CD) pipelines for a real project – because *“Friends don’t let Friends right-click publish!”*
+While this is convenient for a demo, please consider [Azure DevOps](https://dev.azure.com/) or [GitHub Actions](https://github.com/features/actions) to build your **automated** Continuous Integration & Continuous Deployment (CI/CD) pipelines for a real project – because manual deployments are error prone, require knowledge by a team member etc. Thus, there is the saying: *“Friends don’t let Friends right-click publish!”*

 In Visual Studio, right-click the project and click “Publish”: